-In 1918, the Institute of Medicine established a general approach to assessing the “fractional contribution” of the environment to the causation of illness in the United States (Institute of Medicine Committee for a Planning Study on Ongoing Study of Costs of Environmental-Related Health, 1981).
-This method designed using PAF to identify the relationship between chemical exposure and health outcome.
-PAF defined as “the proportion of the disease or health-related event that would be prevented in the population if the risk factor was eliminated” (Powles, Zatonski, Vander Hoorn, & Ezzati, 2005).
+In 1918, the Institute of Medicine (IOM) established a general approach to assessing the “fractional contribution” of the environment to the causation of illness in the United States (Institute of Medicine Committee for a Planning Study on Ongoing Study of Costs of Environmental-Related Health, 1981).
+PAF is defined as “the proportion of the disease or health-related event that would be prevented in the population if the risk factor was eliminated” (Powles, Zatonski, Vander Hoorn, & Ezzati, 2005).
+The IOM method uses the PAF to identify the relationship between chemical exposure and health outcome.

-Using PAF has well used in public health prevention policy since it assumed a complete exposure elimination (de Rezende & Eluf, 2016; Rockhill, Newman, & Weinberg, 1998).
-This assumption is an important common point to connect with TUR policy since TUR policy emphasizes as a source reduction through the complete exposure elimination for prevention.
-Therefore, we used the modified health benefits analysis model from tute of Medicine for TUR he Institpolicy.
-Theloped e devframework of health benefits analysis for TUR policy was applied to two case studies.
-These cases were carefully chosen among various ongoing TUR case studies.
-These were selected because there were developed technologies in place that entirely replaced the use of toxic chemicals in the workplace as a solution to source reduction.
+PAF has been useful in public health prevention policy since it assumes complete elimination of exposure (de Rezende & Eluf, 2016; Rockhill, Newman, & Weinberg, 1998).
+TUR policy also emphasizes prevention through the complete elimination of exposure.
+Therefore, the IOM’s health benefits analysis model was modified to be appropriate for studying the health benefits of TUR policies.
+This framework for analysis was then applied to two case studies.
+These cases were carefully chosen from a number of TUR case studies.
+The two case studies were selected because they used technologies that entirely replaced the use of toxic chemicals in the workplace.

-The original method from the Institute of Medicine was modified to enable practitioners or TUR planner to evaluate a health benefit of replacing chemicalmic value and econotogether. ), aigure 1 (Folicy consisted of six stepsfor TUR p The health benefits analysisnd detail methodological framework is described below and is illustrated in Fig 1.
+The original IOM method was modified to enable practitioners or TUR planners to evaluate both the health and economic benefits of replacing toxic chemicals.
+The six steps of the health benefits analysis are described below and illustrated in Figure 1.

-Step 1: Characterization of exposure scenario related to TUR policy
+Step 1: Characterization of exposure scenario

-The first phase of the analysis was a characterization of exposure scenario due to the TUR policy.
-Exposure scenarios usually help the assess ofor conduct assessments exposure, dose, and risk; it includes facts, data, assumptions to indicate how the exposure takes place (Agency, 2004).
-Therefore, target exposure, possible pathway, and health outcome for benefits analysis was considered in the exposure scenario.
-In practice, many industrial chemicals used at the same facilities or process, but TUR policy usually makes a priority target chemical for an effective intervention based on chemicals’ toxicity or feasibility of alternative (Ellenbecker & Geiser, 2011).
-Therefore, it was a necessary to clarify a target chemical among used chemicals for analysis through the review of TUR policy or intervention.
+The first phase of the analysis was a characterization of the exposure scenario for the TUR intervention.
+Exposure scenarios help to assess exposure, dose, and risk; it includes facts, data, and assumptions about how the exposure takes place (Agency, 2004).
+Therefore, target exposure, possible pathways, and health outcomes for benefits analysis were considered in the exposure scenario.
+In practice, many industrial chemicals are used at the same facility or in the same process, but TUR policy usually focuses on a priority chemical for an effective intervention, based on the chemical’s toxicity or the feasibility of using a safer alternative (Ellenbecker & Geiser, 2011).
+Therefore, it was a necessary to identify a target chemical

 Step 2: Estimation of target population and prevalence of exposure

-The second step of the analysis consists of the estimation of target population and prevalence of exposure.
+The second step of the analysis consists of estimating the size of the target population and the prevalence of exposure.
 The health benefits analysis determines the target population to indicate a distribution of impacts (W. Miller, Robinson, L. A., Lawrence, R. S., & Institute of Medicine 2006; OECD, 2006).
 In the same way, target populations affected by TUR policy are also estimated in consideration of the exposure scenario.
 Assured government census DB is widely used to indicate the number of the target population.

-For the general population, U.S. Census data is publically available; it is commonly used for risk assessment or health benefits analysis of air pollution or hazards waste site (Agency 2009; Agency 2011; Agency 2015).
+For estimating the general population, U.S. Census data is publically available; it is commonly used for risk assessment or health benefits analysis of air pollution or hazardous waste sites (Agency 2009; Agency 2011; Agency 2015).
 For the occupational population, the Occupational Employment Statistics (OES) program and the Current Population Survey (CPS) from the Bureau of Census for the Bureau of Labor Statistics are also commonly used.
 It provides a broad range of demographic employment and other labor force information (Husain, Kalinin, Truong, & Dinov, 2015).